 Churches are finding The Bereavement Journey a straightforward and effective way of providing help to the bereaved in their communities.
 When advertised to those outside of church it is surprising how many people choose to attend and say how much they appreciate it.
 Since the sessions are delivered on film, the course can be run by a team with basic awareness of how to pastorally support the bereaved but we recommend attending (or running) one of Care for the Family’s Bereavement Care Awareness days and for the leader to experience, if possible, The Bereavement Journey course elsewhere before they begin.

 Churches are encouraged to run The Bereavement Journey course online to respond to the increased need for bereavement support during the Coronavirus pandemic.
-The material is also available for individual purchase for bereaved people unable to access a nearby or online course.
 See The Bereavement Journey.

 There are other peer support groups that churches can run for the bereaved, such as Drop-Ins.
 We hope to offer information about these in due course.